kotartemiy/topic-labeled-news-dataset/README.md

 Those articles got published over the first half of August 2020.

 All `topics` have 15k articles except for `SCIENCE` which is 3774.
-Those articles are published by thousands different news websites.
+Those articles are published by thousands of different news websites.

 ### Other Useful Links